 See the Frontline feature: Tackling abuse: physiotherapy and domestic violence

-Role of Stewards
+Role of the CSP rep

-Stewards may also find it helpful to refer to the following resources when raising issues or negotiating policies at JNCC level, or when dealing with individual members who are experiencing domestic violence and requesting support in the workplace.
+Reps may also find it helpful to refer to the following resources when raising issues or negotiating policies at JNCC level, or when dealing with individual members who are experiencing domestic violence and requesting support in the workplace.
 The key is putting a policy into place and having staff educated and alerted to these types of issues so they can best support colleagues.

-Resources for stewards
+Resources for CSP reps

 - CSP Equality and Diversity Toolkit - information and guidance on equality legislation and best practice brought together in a user-friendly and accessible format.
 Includes section on domestic violence on page 67.